Sparshj8287/da6401_assignment2/part-B/README.md

-# Finetune a pretrained Model using hte INaturalist Dataset
+# Finetune a pretrained Model using the INaturalist Dataset
 This directory contains code to finetune ResNet50 using the INaturalist Dataset.

 ## Usage